martinjungblut/susestrap/README.md

 # susestrap

 Bootstrap openSUSE systems for faster and more customisable installations.
-Currently only openSUSE Tumbleweed is supported.
+Currently openSUSE Tumbleweed and Leap 15.3 are supported.
+The supported architecture is x86_64.

+openSUSE Tumbleweed, in this case, is geared towards desktop usage.
+openSUSE Leap 15.3 is supported as a very minimal install, to be built upon, similar to bare-bones Arch Linux installs.

 > This tool requires a working installation of [`zypper`](https://github.com/openSUSE/zypper). openSUSE and SLE systems naturally come with it preinstalled.